Should You Even Put Up The Christmas Tree If You're Experiencing Family Estrangement From Your Adult Child

 By this point, I hope you are strongly considering putting up the tree and celebrating Christmas.
 If you decide to do it, here are a few tips to help you create an atmosphere that’s gentle to your central nervous system.

-Because our central nervous system needs extra care when we’re grieving or under stress.
+Because our central nervous systems needs extra care when we’re grieving or under stress.

 I hope something you’ve read here gives you the inspiration and courage to decorate and celebrate in ways that are just right for where you are now.